2024-foss4g-europe/2024-foss4g-europe.github.io/content/about.md

 that unites the community of developers, users, and advocates of free and open source in geospatial.

-The main focus of the organization is fostering the development, maintenance and use of free and open source software for geospatial, open standards, and open data.
+The main focus of the organization is fostering the development, maintenance, and use of free and open source software for geospatial, open standards, and open data.
 The democratizing nature of the field creates a basis for sharing geographic data, promotes cooperation between organizations and individuals,